J. Brian Hancock | 317-988-2206

 Dr. Hancock has served as President of the Michigan College of Emergency Physicians, Emergency Medical Services Medical Director for Saginaw Cty, & Chairman of the Department of Emergency Medicine at Saginaw General Hospital.
 He was elected President of the American College of Emergency Physicians in 2003, and has travelled and lectured nationally and internationally on health care policy and Emergency Medicine.

-Dr. Hancock received his medical training at Rush University in Chicago, Illinois and completed residency training in General Surgery and Internal Medicine at the Mayo Clinic in Rochester, Minneapolis.
+Dr. Hancock received his medical training at Rush University in Chicago, Illinois and completed residency training in General Surgery and Internal Medicine at the Mayo Clinic in Rochester, Minnesota.
 He is board certified in Internal Medicine and Emergency Medicine, is a Fellow of the American College of Emergency Physicians and a Fellow of the American College of Healthcare Executives.
 Dr. Hancock is a graduate of the Health Care Leadership Institute, the Federal Executive Institute, and the Senior Executive Fellowship Program at Harvard University’s John F. Kennedy School of Gov

 Laura E. Ruzick | 317-988-2207